 Here is the abstract for my speech:

-Michael Opdenacker created Free Electrons in 2004, a company that is best known worldwide for the technical resources it shares with the embedded Linux community.
+Michael Opdenacker created Bootlin in 2004, a company that is best known worldwide for the technical resources it shares with the embedded Linux community.
 The more this company shares (in the true sense of sharing: giving and receiving), the more successful it gets.

 That’s why Michael will come to exchange ideas and experience on building successful embeddded Linux systems and businesses.
 Just make sure you send him a SIGSTOP signal at the end of his timeslot.

 To water your mouth, this talk will show a few things which are possible with embedded Linux and free software building blocks.
 You will see how you can turn an idea into something that could keep you busy during your whole life if you are not careful.